Milton, Massachusetts: After American independence

 In 1801 Josiah Bent began a baking operation in Milton, selling "water crackers" or biscuits made of flour and water that would not deteriorate during long sea voyages from the Port of Boston.
 A crackling sound occurred during baking, hence the common American term "cracker".
 His company later sold the original hardtack crackers used by troops during the American Civil War due to their low potential for spoil.
 The company, Bent's Cookie Factory, is still located in Milton and continues to sell these items to Civil War reenactors and others.
 However, the original 1801 mill has been turned into residential and commercial space.

 Robert Bennet Forbes, a descendant of an old Massachusetts family, was a noted China Trade merchant, sea captain, and philanthropist during the Irish Famine, supporting the large influx of Irish immigrants in Boston despite the elites' distaste for the immigrants.
 He built a Greek Revival mansion in 1833 at 215 Adams Street on Milton Hill, adjacent to the former site of Thomas Hutchinson's estate.
 As a prominent example of Greek Revival architecture and possessing many artifacts from the China Trade period, the Captain Robert Bennet Forbes House is now listed on the National Register of Historic Places and is open for tours.
 The museum's grounds include a log cabin replica and a collection of Lincoln memorabilia acquired by the daughter of Forbes as a result of her adoration and admiration of Abraham Lincoln.

+Milton adopted restrictive zoning regulations in 1913, which were pushed by anti-immigration crusaders and proponents of eugenics.
+The restrictive regulations sought to prohibit the kind of housing affordable to immigrants and minorities, which would serve to keep undesirable groups out of the town.
+In 1937, the town adopted a more restrictive zoning regulation to prevent smaller units of housing.

 During the mid to late 20th century, the character of the town changed from that of agriculture, industry, and rural retreat for the wealthy to suburban.
 The population of the town exploded following World War II as the suburbs of America grew rapidly.
 By the 1950s, many of the big estates were broken into subdivisions as the town's residential growth continued to this day.

 George Herbert Walker Bush was born at 173 Adams Street on Milton Hill on June 12, 1924.
 He became the 41st President of the United States, serving from 1989 to 1993, and his son would become the 43rd President.
 Coincidentally, Adams Street is named for the family of Presidents John Adams and John Quincy Adams, who lived on the same street just a few miles southeast in Quincy, Massachusetts.
 The 19th-century Victorian house where President Bush was born is now privately owned and not open to the public.